HorizenOfficial/horizen-migration/dump-scripts/automappings/README.md

-This folder contains the auto-mapped address from Zend to the new Horizen ERC-20 on Base, for mainnet and testnet.
+This folder contains the auto-mapped address from Zend to the new Horizen ERC-20 on Base, for mainnet and testnet.<br/>
 The format is:

 ```